szabgab/rust-course-2024-07-14/README.md

 * simple macro to have default parameters for functions.
 * reading JSON
     * what if the json contains  a field with `null` value?
-    * can serde_json handle JSON lines https://jsonlines.org/
+    * can serde_json handle JSON lines https://jsonlines.org/   Maybe this: https://crates.io/crates/serde-jsonlines
     * read the yaml files of the kantoniko database
     * read the Cargo.toml file

+Exercise
+Create a vector of 3 strings;
+print the len. capacity and point {:p}   var.as_ptr  of the vector

+add 5 more elements to the vector print again the same thing

+add 2 more element
+print again

+get fed up with printing create a macro instead of the 2nd line above